 IDC's Core and Edge Computing Platforms service provides continuous market data and analysis of the worldwide hardware computing platforms markets.
 These include network-centric platforms (aka small [pod], mid [server], and large [large systems]) form factors deployed in the datacenter and in off-datacenter locations (including edge) and in public cloud, private cloud, and noncloud infrastructure.
 The infrastructure industry is in a state of transition, driven by disruptive trends such as cloud, hyperscale, artificial intelligence, silicon heterogeneity, blockchain, social media, and mobility.
 This service provides research and analysis on how these trends are reshaping the development and evolution of new and existing systems, platforms, and technologies markets.
 This service also analyzes vendor trends and strategies.

-- Worldwide and U.S. server market share and forecasts
+- Worldwide server market share, forecasts, and installed base

 - High-availability (HA) and fault-tolerant systems

 - Scale-up and scale-out computing architecture

 - Modular systems

 - Accelerated computing, including control plane offload mechanisms